pelek1987/pelek1987/README.md

 * :movie_camera: watchig thrillers, documentaries and fantasy movies
 * :evergreen_tree: hiking in the nature, especially in mountains

-I encourage you to browse my repositories :blush: and if you want to contact me 📫 [pawel.sioda@gmail.com](mailto:pawel.sioda@gmail.com "My email")
+I encourage you to browse my repositories :blush: and to contact me 📫 [pawel.sioda@gmail.com](mailto:pawel.sioda@gmail.com "My email") if you want to.

 Bye! 🙂